russmckendrick/records/content/albums/the-light-the-dead-see-3700217/index.md

 ---
 title: "The Soulsavers - The Light The Dead See"
-album_artist: "The Soulsavers"
+artist: "The Soulsavers"
-album_title: "The Light The Dead See"
+album_name: "The Light The Dead See"
 date: 2015-08-09
 release_id: "3700217"
 slug: "the-light-the-dead-see-3700217"
+hideSummary: true
 cover:
     image: "the-light-the-dead-see-3700217.jpg"
+    alt: "The Light The Dead See by The Soulsavers"
+    caption: "The Light The Dead See by The Soulsavers"
-tags: ["Rock", "Funk / Soul"]
+genres: ["Rock", "Funk / Soul"]
-hideSummary: true
+styles: ["Alternative Rock", "Gospel"]
 ---

 ## Tracklisting